-Barnabas Fund has been working for many years to alleviate the suffering of our African brothers and sisters, and you can help!
+Barnabas Aid has been working for many years to alleviate the suffering of our African brothers and sisters, and you can help!

-Our new initiative food.gives is a further way that Barnabas Fund is combating food insecurity, hunger and starvation.
-We have already delivered vital food supplies from South Africa to believers in Zimbabwe and Mozambique, and in Madagascar we are providing 234 tonnes of ePap - a special nutritious porridge designed to provide vital nutrients - for a rolling programme over two years reaching over 79,000 Christians across Madagascar's 22 regions.
+Our new initiative food.gives is a further way that Barnabas Aid is combating food insecurity, hunger and starvation.
+We have already delivered vital food supplies from South Africa to believers in Zimbabwe and Mozambique, and in Madagascar we are providing 234 tons of ePap - a special nutritious porridge designed to provide vital nutrients - for a rolling program over two years reaching over 79,000 Christians across Madagascar's 22 regions.

-Please see the enclosed leaflet or visit www.food.gives to see how you can help.
+Please donate online or visit www.food.gives to see how you can help.

-Anita hones her stitching skills as she pursues her goal to be a fashion designer
+Anita hones her sewing skills as she pursues her goal to be a fashion designer.

-Adeel has impressed in his training despite the challenges of Covid lockdown when the workshop was closed
+Adeel has impressed in his training despite the challenges of Covid lockdown, when the workshop was closed.

-Training as a barber has given Yasroon the opportunity to provide for himself and for his family
+Training as a barber has given Yasroon the opportunity to provide for himself and his family.

-Lives transformed through apprenticeships in Pakistan
+Lives Transformed Through Apprenticeships in Pakistan

-11 prayed all the time and sought God's help.
-My prayers got answered when one day I happened to meet the team of Barnabas Fund," said Yasroon Hanif, apprentice barber.
+prayed all the time and sought God's help.
+My prayers got answered when one day I happened to meet the team of Barnabas Aid," said Yasroon Hanif, apprentice barber.

 Yasroon's testimony typifies the experience of young Christians in Pakistan.
-Many have to leave school to go out and earn money to support the family, for example in a case of death, accident, sickness or redundancy affecting one of the parents and preventing them from continuing to work.
+Many have to leave school to go out and earn money to support the family, for example in a case of death, accident, sickness or layoffs affecting one of the parents and preventing them from continuing to work.
 When his father lost his job with the 2020 lockdown, Yasroon had to abandon schooling to seek a means to support his family.
-Because of the discrimination Christians face in Pakistan, finding work is always difficult.
+Because of the discrimination Christians face in Pakistan. finding work is always difficult.
 Yasroon faced the constant refrain that he lacked the necessary experience and skills.
-Once supported with a monthly stipend of 2,000 rupees (\$16) from Barnabas Fund, however, he enrolled as an apprentice barber.
+Once supported with a monthly stipend of 2,000 rupees (\$12) from Barnabas Aid, however, he enrolled as an apprentice barber.
 He has now started receiving a regular wage and has learned much in the process.

-A range of opportunities
+A Range of Opportunities

-Barnabas is currently supporting over 500 young Christians in apprenticeship schemes organised by our Pakistani Christian project partners on the ground in Rawalpindi/ Islamabad, Lahore, Hyderabad, Faisalabad and Multan.
+Barnabas is currently supporting over 500 young Christians in apprenticeship programs organized by our Pakistani Christian project partners on the ground in Rawalpindi/Islamabad, Lahore, Hyderabad, Faisalabad and Multan.
 The partners identify those youngsters who can most benefit from the training provided.
 The monthly stipend covers training, travel and lunch expenses and a proportion of the project supervisors' costs.

-Employers do not provide a wage, but they train the apprentices who work for free while they are learning.
-When the trainees are sufficiently experienced they can seek paid jobs for themselves or even set up their own small business.
+Employers do not provide a wage, but they train the apprentices, who work for free while they are learning.
+When the trainees are sufficiently experienced, they can seek paid jobs for themselves or even set up their own small business.
 The apprenticeships offered that can open these doors include mechanics, beauticians, carpenters, electricians and many others.